bguiz/blog-bguiz/src/posts/2024-09-08-devrel-team-okr-planning-strategy.md

 The columns in the spreadsheet are grouped into six groups:

 - Group 1: **Goals**
-    - Objectives
+    - *Objectives*: The goals
-    - Key Results (KRs)
+    - *Key Results (KRs)*: Metrics for the goals
-    - Type
+    - *Type*: Lead or lag
 - Group 2: **Metrics**
-    - Start Value
+    - *Start Value*: Value of the metric at the beginning of the cycle.
-    - End Value
+    - *End Value*: Target value of the metric at the end of the cycle.
-    - Units
+    - *Units*: The thing that gets counted.
 - Group 3: **Actions**
-    - Preparatory Actions
+    - *Preparatory Actions*: Prerequisite tasks that do not necessarily improve the metric.
-    - Metric Actions
+    - *Metric Actions*: Tasks, which when performed, should improve the metric.
+(Not applicable to lag metrics).
 - Group 4: **Definitions**
-    - Measurement
+    - *Measurement*: Define the method for counting/ measuring the metrics, and where it will be recorded.
-    - Notes
+    - *Notes*: Additional details about the KR.
 - Group 5: **Resourcing**
-    - Responsible
+    - *Responsible*: Responsible for the correct completion of the KR.
-    - Accountable
+    - *Accountable*: Answerable for the correct and thorough completion of the KR.
-    - Consulted
+    - *Consulted*: Opinions are sought about the KR, typically subject-matter experts.
-    - Informed
+    - *Informed*: Kept up-to-date on progress.
 - Group 6: **Timeline**
-    - Start Date
+    - *Start Date*: When the KR begins.
-    - End Date
+    - *End Date*: When the KR should be completed by.
-    - Status
+    - *Status*: On track, behind schedule, et cetera.

 These groups should be addressed in batches.
 After completing each group, revisit and iterate on values in the previous groups.